SECRET GARDEN TOUR

 Lunch is at the 16th century Acorn Inn, in the stunning and filmic village of Evershot.

-We return to Symondsbury Manor for a valedictory dinner.
+We return to Symondsbury for a valedictory dinner.